What is mutual recognition?

 What do I need to do?

-Once the Victorian labour hire scheme commences on 29 April 2019, if you are an individual who is a registered provider with Labour Hire Licensing Queensland, you may lodge a written notice with the Victorian Labour Hire Authority seeking registration for the occupation of providing labour hire services in accordance with the mutual recognition principle established under the Mutual Recognition Act.
+If you are an individual who is a licensed labour hire provider in another Australian jurisdiction, you may lodge a written notice with the Victorian Labour Hire Authority seeking registration for the occupation of providing labour hire services in accordance with the mutual recognition principle established under the Mutual Recognition Act.

 Section 19 of the Mutual Recognition Act states: